Car vs Truck Accidents

-From these statistics, it is quite clear that truck accidents tend to lead to more severe injuries for those riding in cars as opposed to those riding in a semi-truck.
+It is also quite clear that truck accidents tend to lead to more severe injuries for those riding in cars, as opposed to those riding in a semi-truck.
 That makes sense, as the bigger vehicle has less change in it’s momentum and speed than the small car.

 How does the size of a vehicle affect collision safety?